 I hate to break it to you, but it’s not that simple.
 Not even close.

-You see, the percentages shown above are only applied to the first $143,000 of combined gross income as that’s what the cap on the guideline says to do.
+You see, the percentages shown above are only applied to the first $148,000 of combined net income (that is net income as defined by the State of New York's standard) as that’s what the cap on the guideline says to do.